arabelo2/UMS/docs/theory/011 Delay_Laws_1D_Array_2D_Interface_Model.md

 **Analysis:**

 - The rays are seen converging at a focal point 15 mm into medium 2.
-- The delay profile has a convex parabolic shape, as predicted by Eq.
-C.19.
+- The delay profile has a convex parabolic shape.
 - Sharp focusing is achieved with an effective aperture synchronization.

 ### **(C) Steering + Focusing (DF = 35 mm)**